JustOptimize/FiveM-RAT-Analysis/README.md

 Third stage of the RAT that is used to download the fourth stage of the RAT from a remote server.

+# Stage 4

+Finally with stage 4 RAT keeps the connection with the remote server and waits for commands.

 ## What is missing?

 Digging deeper into the VPS that was infected, I found that the hosts file was modified to block many common antivirus websites.
 This was done to prevent the server from being scanned by antivirus software.